WhatsApp vs WhatsApp Business: What’s the difference?

 Under the hood both apps have the same architecture and design, and visually the same look and UX.
 The additional features that you get with WhatsApp Business are not an upgrade as such, but make it that bit more useful for businesses.
 These include:

-- Automated Messaging: This is the game changer for businesses, and removes the requirement for a person to answer each and every message that is received on the channel.
+- Automated messaging: This is the game changer for businesses, and removes the requirement for a person to answer each and every message that is received on the channel.
 WhatsApp Business offers some simple automation with pre-defined greetings, quick replies, and away messages.
-But with WhatsApp Business API the door is opened to AI and chatbots with natural language processing capability that can answer customer queries in a conversational way, and even complete sales.
-That is a whole other subject though.
+But with the WhatsApp Business Platform the door is opened to AI and chatbots with natural language processing capability that can answer customer queries in a conversational way, and even complete sales.
+That’s just the starting point.

 In summary, WhatsApp Business builds on the great features already available in the messaging app that we all know and love.
 It is a great tool for small and local businesses whose customers are keen to connect with them on the channel that is part of their everyday lives.